mienaikoe/ziyu/Chapters/4-2-Chapter24.md

   *What is she saying?*

-  "Love is weird," I said, trying to break the mood.
+  "Love is weird like that," I said, trying to break the mood.

-  But she sustained, "And now she's gone."

-  "We don't know that.
-We're here to find out what happened."
+  But she sustained it, "Love.
+There were times where," she exhaled as if to simper, remembering something, "I dare say it came to that."

+  I placed my hand on her back, letting her fix time for a moment of solace.
+I added no more ponderance than deserved it.

+  "Love is why we're out here in the cold, plunging our hands amongst the waves.
+To give closure to the ones that stayed behind.
+To the ones who didn't get to say goodbye."

-  "Right..." her words drifted, "Right."
+  "Right..." her words drifted and made room for calm, "Right."

-  She handed her canteen to me, said "We've gone pretty far south, but I think this is far enough.
-We don't want to get caught by some Holragi troop that stuck behind at the harbor.
-We can turn toward Ara here, find our landing somewhere north of the city."
+  She removed her canteen and handed it to me, and I took it eagerly.

+  "We've gone pretty far south," she said, "but I think this is far enough.
+We don't want to get caught by some Holragi troop headed for the epicenter.
+If we turn toward Ara here, we can find our landing somewhere north of the city."

   Ara.
-It seemed so simple before to use it for direction.
-I wondered how we would find our orientation if Ara was completely shrouded.
+I didn't give it much thought before; it was a clock, a direction, a fixture in the background.
+But now every one of its last rays had become precious warmth.
+I wondered how we would find our orientation after Ara was completely shrouded.
 Would the waves still swell, and the wind still gust?
 Maybe orientation wouldn't matter in the dark.

   "Linyu," she tapped my shoulder to wake me from my daydream.
-"I need you to stay alert from this point on, okay?
-We're entering a dangerous place.
+"Shall we go?"

+  I nodded and she turned back forward to resume her posture.

+  She told me over her shoulder, "we're entering a dangerous place.
 There may be looters or Holragi soldiers searching for survivors.
 The land itself may be fragile and broken.
 You'll have to keep your wits about you at all times."

   "Got it," I said. *I hope I do.*